Charles94jp/NameSilo-DDNS/readme.md

 This program is only available for domain names purchased on NameSilo.

-This program obtains the public IP address of home broadband by visiting http://2022.ip138.com/, and queries and updates the DNS status by https://www.namesilo.com/api/.
+This program obtains the public IP address of home broadband by visiting http://202x.ip138.com or https://api.myip.com or https://api.ipify.org?format=json, and queries and updates the DNS status by https://www.namesilo.com/api/.

 It would be the best encouragement for me to get your  ⭐ STAR.